kadasz/mqtt-ui/README.md

-# Manage Mosquitto password file by UI
+# Manage some features Mosquitto by UI

 __NOTE!
 This project is experimental simply application as part of python learning.__

+Current features is:
+- manage the password file